ulif/nitrokey-101/README.md

 Setup a vagrant box.

-You can use the accompanied ``Vagrantfile`` to setup a `vagrant` instance running a `virtualbox`-based Ubuntu 16.04 'Xenial'.
+You can use the accompanied ``Vagrantfile`` to setup two `vagrant` instances running a `virtualbox`-based Ubuntu 16.04 'xenial' and a Ubuntu 14.04 'trusty'.

+The respective instances are called ``xenial`` and ``trusty`` respectively.

+Please note, that by default both instances are provisioned using `ansible`.
+If you do not have `ansible` installed, you can do all stuff from `provision.yml` manually.

-To access any USB device in your virtual vagrant guest, you must (on the host, not the guest) be member of the `vboxusers` group.
+To access any USB device in your virtual vagrant guests, you must (on the host, not the guests) be member of the `vboxusers` group.

     $ sudo add <myusername> vboxusers